 - Attention to detail – If it is not possible to perform multiple tasks simultaneously, we need to focus on fine-tuning the ability to accomplish single tasks entirely without error.

 - Ability to prioritize – When faced with multiple tasks on the To-Do List, we need to find logical reasons to place one higher on the list than the others.

 - Deal with distraction – Even the least challenging task can become daunting if there is a constant barrage of conflicting information crowding out the critical considerations.

 - Time management – Budgeting scarce resources for completion of a task includes, but is not limited to, the time necessary for successful completion.

-This list is not all-inclusive, but it’s a starting place for job seekers and career changers to focus on attributes that are somewhere in the realm of reality than a nebulous “multitasking” concept.
-These characteristics can be proved to even the narrow-minded employers who still think that they want to hire for the impossible.
-Enlightened leadership means recognizing the worth of individuals and the value of their contributions to the overall goals of the organization.
+This list is not all-inclusive, but it’s a starting place for job seekers and career changers to focus on attributes that are somewhere in the realm of reality than a nebulous multitasking concept.
+These characteristics are evident to even the narrow-minded employers who still think that they want to hire for the impossible.
+Enlightened leadership means recognizing the worth of individuals and the value of their contributions to the overall organizational goals.
 Now if we could only arrive at mutually satisfactory goals.